Looker Data Sciences, Inc. License Terms and Conditions

 12.10 Customer Story.
 Customer agrees to participate in the following co-marketing activities: press release (upon launch or other agreed-upon milestone), case study and video testimonial.
 Customer also agrees to consider Looker-sponsored and industry webinar and speaking engagements as may be invited by Looker - the participation, timing and content of which to be mutually agreed upon between Parties.

-The objective of the Jumpstart Service is to help the customer rapidly learn to use the Looker System and LookML.
-Looker will assign a consultant to assess the customer’s needs, then consult, train and in some cases co-develop with the Customer’s Model owner.
+The objective of the Jumpstart Service is to help Customer rapidly learn to develop Models and use the Looker Software.
+Looker will assign a consultant to assess the customer’s needs, then consult, train and in some cases co-develop with Customer’s Model owner.

 The Jumpstart Service is delivered remotely.